All-IISER-Cubing-Society/All-IISER-Cubing-Society.github.io/docs/AICS.md

 # AICS

-The **All IISER Cubing Society (AICS)** was formed in February 2021 to bring together cubers and people interested in cubing from different science institutes in India.
+The **All IISER Cubing Society (AICS)** is a community to bring together cubers and people interested in cubing from different science institutes in India.

 We currently hold **Weekly Online Cubing Events**, on weekends.
 We also plan to conduct a big event along with inter-IISER chess and gaming events sometime in a few months.